By Soumik Chakraborty

 It has been ruled by the M. P. High Court that Section 133 cannot be invoked to remove the public nuisance of water pollution caused by industrial waste discharged by an industry inasmuch as there are other laws such as Water (Prevention and Control of Pollution) Act, 1974 to deal with it.

-The object and purpose behind S. 133 of the Code is essentially to prevent public nuisance and involves a sense of urgency in the sense that if the magistrate fails to take recourse immediately irreparable damage would be done to the public.
+The object and purpose behind S. 133 of the Code are essential to prevent public nuisance and involves a sense of urgency in the sense that if the magistrate fails to take recourse immediately irreparable damage would be done to the public.
 It applies when the nuisance is in existence.
 Sometimes, there is confusion between S. 133 and S. 144.
 While the latter is a more general provision, the former is more specific.
 While the order under the former is conditional the order under the latter is absolute.
 The proceedings are more in the nature of civil proceedings than criminal.

-The Supreme Court dwelt with the question of application of pollution laws visa-vis criminal procedural law.
+The Supreme Court dwelt with the question of application of pollution laws vis-a-vis criminal procedural law.
 The Court explained that the areas of operation of the Code and the pollution laws are different with wholly different aims and objects and though they alleviate nuisance that is not of identical nature.
 There is no impediment for their existence side by side.

-Section 133(l) (c) does not specify the minimum number of persons that should be living or carrying on business in the neighbourhood, etc. Therefore the requirement of the section is satisfied even if the danger is confined to the members of a single household.
+Section 133(l) (c) does not specify the minimum number of persons that should be living or carrying on business in the neighborhood, etc. Therefore the requirement of the section is satisfied even if the danger is confined to the members of a single household.

 Service or notification of order —The order shall be served on the person against whom it is made in the manner provided for service of a summons.
 If it cannot be so served, it shall be notified by proclamation duly published, and a copy thereof shall be stuck at such place as may be fittest for conveying the information to such person.
 [S. 134]